AnSpake/osiris/additional_informations.md

 ## Basis
 io_uring uses a submission and a completions queue.
 You, as a user will create request that you will send to the submission queue.
 For example if I want to read something, I will have to prepare a "Read Request" to send to the submission queue.
 Then io_uring will get us the result of our read from the completion queue (a return value following the behavior of the read syscall).
-That seems a bit complex for a simple read, and that's where liburing comes to the rescue (kind of).
+That seems a bit complex for a simple read, and that's where liburing comes to the rescue.
 Liburing is a library to use io_uring.
 They made lots of wrapper to helps us out !
-Even with liburing, the code looks "weird", I mean we are coding up to 5 lines juste to make a read (cf: io_uring_server/io_uring_server.c:submit_read), but trust me this is better than using io_uring directly ° u °"

 As for the code itself, I've seen some magic about IORING_FEAT_FAST_POLL and the automatic buffer selection.
-Theses are boniis to gain some more performance.
-The automatic buffer selection can also resolve the issues of having a buffer per connections.
+The automatic buffer selection can also resolve the issues of having a buffer per connections, but it does cost half of the perfomance since its a additionnal event to submit.

 ## More details
 The kernel polling mode needs you to "register" every file descriptor with io_uring_register which is no fun, but a solution exists "IORING_FEAT_SQPOLL_NONFIXED".